 The term “accused student” means a person accused of violating a University rule, regulation, and/or policy.

 The term “University Policy 703” refers to the St. John’s University Sexual Misconduct Policy and Procedures.
+Please see the Appendix for more information.

 The term “University Policy 704” refers to the St. John’s University Policy Against Bias, Discrimination and Harassment.
+Please see the Appendix for more information.

 The term “shall” is used in the imperative sense.